codewranglerstudios/PatchMixerPredictor/README.md

 - **Risk Management:** Transaction costs and volatility are considered in every decision.
 - **Multi-Step Predictions:** Captures opportunities across various time horizons.
 - **Data-Driven Actions:** Combines statistical accuracy with policy optimization.

+ ### ** Credits**
+ The prediction Model variant used in the first step, PatchMixer has been chosen because it is designed specifically to capture long term trends making it perfect for multi-year data driven analyzation.
+ The original research paper can be found here: https://github.com/Zeying-Gong/PatchMixer

 ---